 YOU’RE BLOCKING THE VIEW I MAY SOME DAY HAVE

 Usually, it is a case where the neighbors have an expectation that nothing will ever change once they buy their property.
-Trees won’t grow, new buildings won’t go up, a new Dollar Tree won’t be built across the street.
-When life goes on, they respond with a suit alleging that life is spoiling the view.
+Trees won’t grow, new buildings won’t go up, a new Dollar General won’t be built across the street.
+When life goes on, making a mockery of their expectations, they respond with a lawsuit alleging that life is spoiling the view.

 There’s a good reason (besides slamming down uppity neighbors) such implied easements are never found to exist.
 Imagine the confusion.
 A buyer could identify all of the written easements on the land, but he or she could never know what unwritten easements in favor of presumptuous neighbors might be lurking out there.
 And the lenders could not be sure, either.
 Pretty soon, getting financing would be much tougher, finding willing buyers would be much more complex, and before you know, progress grinds to a halt.

 It may seem crass and commercial, but recall the real estate market of seven years ago.
 No one is served by a return to that.

 Kruger v.
 Shramek, 5 Neb.App.
 802 (Neb.App.
 1997).
 Eric and Ann Kruger bought a lot in the Eagle Run West subdivision of Omaha in late 1991.
 Two years later, John and Tammy Shramek bout the lot next door.
 The Krugers preferred to savor the thought of building a house, while the Shrameks – a pair of go-getters – got right on it.